jerrygg/Advanced-Generic-CSharp-Messenger/readme.md

  	globalEventManager.Broadcast<float>(GlobalEvent.DoSomething, 4f);
  	```

 4. Accessing a single instance event via the `EventManagerRepository`.
 Single instance events are useful if you need to be able to access the same event manager from many different scripts.
     ```csharp
-    A) EventManagerRepository.Instance.GetSingleInstanceEventManager<GlobalEvent>().Broadcast<float>(GlobalEvent.DoSomething, 4f);
+    EventManagerRepository.Instance.GetSingleInstanceEventManager<GlobalEvent>().Broadcast<float>(GlobalEvent.DoSomething, 4f);
     ```
     If you are accessing an event manager in the repository frequently, store a reference in the script where you need it instead of using the `GetSingleInstanceEventManager` method.